 Anaerobic Threshold Testing

-The anaerobic threshold (AT), the point at which lactic acid starts to accumulates in the muscles, is considered to be somewhere between 85% and 90% of your maximum heart rate (HRmax).
+The anaerobic threshold (AT) or lactic threshold (LT), the point at which lactic acid starts to accumulates in the muscles, is considered to be somewhere between 85% and 90% of your maximum heart rate (HRmax).
 The most accurate method of determining your AT is to visit one of a number of establishments that can carry out a test under laboratory conditions.
 This generally costs money and usually means regular blood samples are taken to measure the amount of lactate in the blood during the workout.
-It is also likely that whilst undergoing this test your VO2 max and HRmax will also be tested.
+It is also likely that whilst undergoing this test your VO2 max and HRmax will also be assessed.

 As this type of test is not readily available for all of us, the threshold can be discovered in other ways.
 The methods described below should not be taken as being very accurate in themselves, as not all the tests suit everyone, but can be treated as excellent indicators.
 In all cases, a monitor that is capable of recording your heart rate is essential.

 An anaerobic threshold (AT) or lactic threshold heart rate (LTHR) test general comprises of conducting an activity (running, cycling, swimming) for a period of 20 to 30 minutes whilst gradually increasing the effort at set points (distance or time), recording the heart rate a these points, until you are unable to continue with the activity.
 The recorded heart rates are then plotted on a graph and you will find the graph gradually rises to start with and then flattens before rising again.
 This flattening in the graph indicates the your anaerobic threshold.
 In the example graph below for a runner the anaerobic threshold is approx. 182bpm.